 Involvement is important.
 Students who are involved have higher graduation rates, better verbal communication skills, problem-solving skills and decision-making skills.

-The IT fee will not be refunded as remote learning has increased technology needs and support for students.
+The IT fee, including the PrintSmart allowance, will not be refunded as remote learning has increased technology needs and support for students.
 With students working remotely, the need for free software, systems, IT support and accessibility needs have also increased considerably.

 Yes.
 Students requesting a refund by April 3, 2020, via email will receive a refund for the remainder of the semester ($42 parking structures, $36 for surface lots, total for two months).
 Refunds will be credited to students’ accounts.